Laragear/PermissionsDemo/README.md

 $user->permission('manage inventory')->deny();
 ```

+Denying permissions explicitly will take precedence over roles permissions, and will remain attached even if a role containing the same permission is detached or attached.

 ### Detaching permissions

-When permissions are granted or denied explicitly for a given user, removing/adding a role won't modify these permissions, as explicit permissions always have precedence.
+When permissions are granted or denied explicitly for a given user, attaching or detaching a role won't modify these permissions.
+In other words, granting or denying permissions explicitly will always have precedence.

-To remove an explicit permission, you can use `detach()` on the permission names.
+To remove a permission, you can use `detach()` on the permission names.

 ```php
 use App\Models\User;